-The Hobo Lake Property comprises 37 mineral claims with an area of 14,854 ha.
-Located approximately 25km south of the margin of the southeast Athabasca Basin, Hobo Lake is the southern-most property of the Key Lake area and covers approximately 30km of the Wollaston-Mudjatic Transition Zone ("WMTZ"), host to the most important major deposits of the eastern Athabasca Basin.
-The Key Lake road, provincial highway 914, runs alongside the east boundary of the property and continues to the Key Lake uranium mill.
-The Key Lake Shear Zone hosts several uranium occurrences proximal to the Hobo Lake property.
+The Hobo Lake Property comprises 37 mineral claims covering an area of 14,854 ha.
+Located approximately 25 km south of the southeast Athabasca Basin's margin, Hobo Lake is the southernmost property in the Key Lake area.
+It spans approximately 30 km of the Wollaston-Mudjatic Transition Zone (WMTZ), which host the most significant major deposits of the eastern Athabasca Basin.
+The Key Lake Road, Provincial Highway 914, runs along the property's eastern boundary and continues to the Key Lake uranium mill.
+The Key Lake Shear Zone, proximal to the Hobo Lake property, hosts several uranium occurrences.

-Previous exploration included a VTEM airborne survey, to map out magnetic and conductive features, and a high resolution airborne magnetic and radiometric dataset purchased from Special Projects Inc.
+Previous exploration included a VTEM airborne survey to map out magnetic and conductive features and a high-resolution airborne magnetic and radiometric dataset purchased from Special Projects Inc.

 In March 2019, the Company announced results from the first pass drill program at the Hobo Lake Property.
-A total of $\sim 1,300$ m was drilled in eight completed holes, all of which encountered variably intense hydrothermal alteration and six holes with anomalous radioactivity.
-Of note, holes KL19-005, KL19-006 and KL19-007, drilled in the northern part of the extensive land package, encountered the most significant hydrothermal alteration and paleoweathering, which are considered important factors for hosting high-grade uranium mineralization and will be prioritized for follow up.
+Approximately 1,300 m was drilled in eight completed holes, all of which encountered variably intense hydrothermal alteration and six holes with anomalous radioactivity.
+Notably, holes KL19-005, KL19-006 and KL19-007 drilled in the northern part of the extensive land package encountered significant hydrothermal alteration and paleoweathering.
+These are considered important factors for hosting high-grade uranium mineralization and will be prioritized for follow up.